tailhq/DynaML/docs/core/core_kernels.md

 ```

+!!! note "Feature map kernels"
+    Covariance functions constructed using feature mappings as shown above return a special object; an instance of the `#!scala FeatureMapCovariance[T, DenseVector[Double]]` class.
+In the section on composite kernels we will see why this is important.

 ### Constructing kernels via direct evaluation

 Instead of defining a feature representation like $\varphi(.)$ as in the section above, you can also directly define the evaluation expression of the kernel.